7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 .. function:: getDefaultConstraints(M)

-	Return the default constraints of a given Model as a ConstraintsContainer type
+	Return the default constraints of a given Model as a ConstraintsContainer type.

 .. function:: getConstraints(M)

-	Return an array of constraints as expressions
+	Return an array of constraints as expressions.

 .. function:: getObjective(M)

-	Return the objective function of the given Model as an Expr type
+	Return the objective function of the given Model as an Expr type.

 .. function:: getSense(M)

-    Return the Sense of the Model, Min or Max
+    Return the Sense of the Model, Min or Max.

 .. function:: getVariables(M)

-    Return the list of variables in the model
+    Return the list of variables in the model.

 Optimize